OnionIoT/Onion-Docs/Omega2/Projects/iot/smart-fan.md

 opkg install python-light pyPwmExp
 ```

-Other modules we use we'll get from GitHub in a bit.
+Other modules will be included in the GitHub repo.

 #### 3. Connect the fan